asdofindia/malnutrition-crops-maps/README.md

 * Merges the tabular data into map data by using a combination of manual match (first preference), exact match, and then closest match.
 (See `districts.js`)
 * Plots the gradient variable as a base layer with a linear interpolator as defined in `styles.js`
 * Adds the pattern variable as patterns based on the thresholds passed in.

+# License

+The software is released in MIT license.
+See `LICENSE` for details.